PlanQK/planqk-platform-docs/src/docs/getting-started/quickstart.md

 ### 3. Login to your account
 - [Create an Access Token](https://platform.planqk.de/settings/access-tokens) and copy the token to your clipboard.
-- Login to your account using a personal access token:
+- Login to your account using your access token:

 ```bash
 planqk login -t <your access token>